CornellDataScience/Munch/README.md

-# MacrosAI
+# Munch
-Code for the CDS MacrosAI project
+Code for the CDS Munch project